bitst0rm-pub/Formatter/README.md

             // Path to the config file for each individual syntaxes.
             // Syntax keys must match those in the "syntaxes" option above.
             // A single config file can be used to assign to all syntaxes.
-            // In this case the key must be named: "default"
+            // In this case, the key must be named: "default"
             // Formatter provides a set of default config files under
             // "formatter.assets/config" folder for your personal use.
             // Do not use the reference files with suffix '.master.' directly.